marmaladelane/analog_pulse_detector/README.md

 applying a pullup, as that would disturb the heat meters (and possibly damage them).

-Configuration is by modifying the sketch and changing the folllowing constants defined at the top:
+Configuration is by modifying the [sketch](analog_pulse_detector.ino) and changing the following constants defined at the top:

 * `DEBUG`: enables debug logging of current values, and additional debugging messages/comments.